-We estimate that the net proceeds of this offering will be approximately \$8.7 million (or \$10.1 million if the underwriter exercises its over-allotment option in full) after deducting the underwriting discounts and commission and estimated offering expenses payable by us.
+We estimate that the net proceeds of this offering will be approximately \$13.3 million (or \$15.3 million if the underwriter exercises its over-allotment option in full) after deducting the underwriting discounts and commission and estimated offering expenses payable by us.

-We intend to use the net proceeds received from this offering as follows: Approximately \$6 million for acquisitions, approximately \$920,000 for repayment of debt with an interest rate of 8% and a maturity dates of January 2024 and March 2024, and the remainder for general corporate purposes, including working capital.
+We intend to use the net proceeds received from this offering as follows: Approximately \$6 million for acquisitions (including the acquisition of SEI and related license payments), approximately \$920,000 for repayment of debt with an interest rate of 8% and maturity dates of January 2024 and March 2024, and the remainder for general corporate purposes, including working capital.